stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/saveoptions/_index.md

 ---
 title: SaveOptions
 second_title: Aspose.Words for C++ API Reference
 description: This is an abstract base class for classes that allow the user to specify additional options when saving a document into a particular format.
+To learn more, visit the  documentation article.
 type: docs
 weight: 365
 url: /cpp/aspose.words.saving/saveoptions/